rafaelwang112/rafaelwang112/README.md

-## Rafael Wang
-### I am a third-year undergraduate student at the University of Southern California pursuing dual degrees in Electrical and Computer Engineering and Business Administration (Finance).
+I am a third-year undergraduate student at the University of Southern California pursuing dual degrees in Electrical and Computer Engineering and Business Administration (Finance).
 Many of my projects are private.

 <!--